-This stunning Pineapple Angel Food Cake couldn’t be easier to make with a dry angel food cake mix, juicy crushed pineapple, and a sweet whipped cream topping!
+This stunning Pineapple Angel Food Cake couldn’t be easier to make with a regular angel food cake mix, juicy crushed pineapple, and a sweet whipped cream topping!
 It takes just minutes to mix this up and pop it in the oven – JUST TWO INGREDIENTS are needed for the base of this low calorie cake!
+It come out ultra moist, light, and packed with flavor.

 The pineapple juice from the canned crushed pineapple adds moisture and a sweet tropical taste to this light and airy cake while the whipped cream topping adds decadence and a balance of flavors.
-I’ve garnished this cake with pineapple chunks but you could use fresh pineapple instead, in which case it’ll be helpful to learn How To Tell If A Pineapple Is Ripe, especially if you intend to get fancy and make Air Fryer Pineapple for your cake garnish or other dishes.
+I’ve garnished this cake with fresh pineapple chunks but you could also use canned.
 You could also serve your pineapple angel food cake with a big dollop of homemade pineapple curd.

-If this Pineapple Angel Food Cake has you excited for more tropical treats, try this Lemon Pineapple Dump Cake, Pineapple Upside Down Cake (using cake mix), or a Malibu Piña Colada!
+If this Pineapple Angel Food Cake has you excited for more tropical treats, try these other easy desserts: Lemon Pineapple Dump Cake, Pineapple Upside Down Cake (using cake mix), or a Malibu Piña Colada!

 - A light and refreshing tropical dessert – perfect for summer or potlucks!